openebs-archive/openebs-docs/docs/uninstall.md

   kubectl get bd -n <openebs namespace>
   ```

   If present, remove the finalizer entry from the corresponding BD and then delete it.
-To remove the finazlier, use the following command
+To remove the finalizer, use the following command
   ```
   kubectl patch -n openebs bd <blockdevice-xxx> -p '{"metadata":{"finalizers":null}}' --type=merge
   ```